 100 Fuqua Drive

 Durham, NC 27708

-Adriano Rampini is a Professor of Finance and Economics in the finance area at Duke University’s Fuqua School of Business with a secondary appointment in the Department of Economics and is the Lewis Cook III Research Fellow.
-Professor Rampini received his Ph.D. in Economics from the University of Chicago in 1998 and was on the faculty at Northwestern University’s Kellogg School of Management prior to joining Fuqua in 2006.
+Adriano Rampini is the Douglas and Josie Breeden Professor of Financial Economics, a Professor of Finance and Economics, and the area coordinator of the finance area at Duke University’s Fuqua School of Business with a secondary appointment in the department of economics.
+Professor Rampini received his Ph.D. in Economics from the University of Chicago and was on the faculty at Northwestern University’s Kellogg School of Management prior to joining Fuqua.

 Professor Rampini’s expertise is in financial economics and macroeconomics.
-He has studied the procyclical nature of capital reallocation as well as the variation of entrepreneurial activity and default over the business cycle.
-He has also shown that financially constrained firms lease capital assets instead of buying them and buy used capital assets instead of new ones.
-His recent work considers the dynamics of risk management and explains why poorly capitalized firms typically do not engage in risk management, a fact previously considered a puzzle.
-He is also studying household risk management, the role of collateral in determining the capital structure, and the effect of the capitalization of financial intermediaries on financing and the macro economy.
-In addition, he is interested in the role of government.
+He is known for his work on capital reallocation, leasing, collateral, and risk management.
+In his work in macro finance he has studied the procyclical nature of capital reallocation, the role of intermediary capital, and the variation of entrepreneurial activity and default over the business cycle.
+In his work on dynamic corporate finance, he has shown that financially constrained firms lease capital assets instead of buying them and buy less durable and used capital assets instead of more durable and new ones.
+His recent work on the dynamics of risk management explains why poorly capitalized firms typically hedge less and may not engage in risk management at all, a fact previously considered a puzzle.
+He has also argued that collateral is a primary determinant of capital structure and is currently studying the dynamics of household insurance and the role of secured debt in firm financing.